blizzardfun/openweather/README.md

 From plot 1 it is clear that the temperature is higher closer to the equator.

-In plot 2 I had a data item of 300% humidy which is invalid data.

-The other data in plot 2 shows that it is drier near -20 and +(20-40) latitude than it is at the equator. (information gathered from other sources supports this idea since there is a low pressure band around the equator and high pressure at +-30 degrees) I think there is an indication that it is also drier near the poles, but I am assuming that due to a lack of cities near the poles I have a lack of data to confirm this.
+The data in plot 2 shows that it is drier near -20 and +(20-40) latitude than it is at the equator.
+I think there is an indication that it is also drier near the poles, but I am assuming that due to a lack of cities near the poles I have a lack of data to confirm this.

 In plot 3 The data is spread rather randomly.
 There do seem to be horizontal lines in the data.
 To me that would indicate that there is some rounding done on the data.
 I would guess that there is some subjectivity to measuring the level of cloudiness resulting in the data grouping around more round values.

-Due to the limited data near the poles it is hard to conclude, but it would appear in plot 4 that it is more windy at +60 latitude and moving out toward the poles.
+Due to the limited data near the poles it is hard to conclude, but it would appear in plot 4 that it is more windy at +60 and -40 latitude and moving out toward the poles.